-Notice period is the time between the date of resignation and the last day of employment of an employee who resigns from a company.
+Notice period in job is the time between the date of resignation and the last day of employment of an employee who resigns from a company.
 The employer must provide him/her with this time period before an employee's employment ends.
 In other words, a notice period is the amount of time an employee must give between the time he/she decides to leave and the time he/she actually leaves.

 What are the types of Notice Periods?

 This is the legal minimum amount of notice that you need to offer, you can offer more, but you can never offer less.

 The notice periods as set out in the employee's contract of employment.

 3) Probationary notice periods

 The length of an employee's notice period will usually be much shorter when an employee is still in their probation period.

 4) Gross misconduct

 If you believe an employee is guilty of gross misconduct, then you are entitled to dismiss them without notice.